Political positions of Joe Manchin: Cryptocurrency

-Manchin is an opponent to cryptocurrency, particularly Bitcoin.
+Manchin opposed cryptocurrency, particularly Bitcoin.
 With Schumer, he sought a crackdown on Bitcoin in June 2011.
 In February 2014, following the collapse of the cryptocurrency exchange Mt.
 Gox, he sent a letter to several economic figures—including then United States Department of the Treasury secretary Jack Lew, then Federal Reserve chair Janet Yellen, and then Securities and Exchange Commission chair Mary Jo White—asking for Bitcoin to be banned.